Chanukah in Carefreetech4help2023-12-01T20:30:10+00:00

 This is a Jewish organization located in the North Scottsdale/Carefree/Cave Creek area.
 Carol Consalvo, President of DFJCA, will be representing the group in lighting the menorah, and a special guest will be leading us in song.
 Everyone is encouraged to bring a small holiday gift (approximately $10.00) to donate to Jewish Family Children’s Services this evening.

-The Center for Jewish Philanthropy, with its multiple agencies, will lead the lighting of the Menorah this evening, and also light their beautiful oil burning Menorah.
-Come sample delicious olive oil with locally baked bites of Challah.
-Challah loaves will also be available for purchase.
-Also serving traditional Potato Latkes.
+The Center for Jewish Philanthropy, with its multiple agencies, will lead the lighting of the Menorah this evening, and also light their beautiful oil burning Menorah with olives pressed on site.
+Come have a hands-on experience making olive oil for the oil burning Chanukiah, and sample delicious varieties of olive oil donated by Cave Creek Olive Oil Company, with locally baked bites of Challah donated by Samz Sweetz.
+Locally baked Challah loaves will also be available for purchase.
+Also serving traditional Potato Latkes with applesauce and sour cream.
 The PJ Library will lead a crafts program for kids 12 and under.
 Jewish Free Loan and Gesher Disability Services will also participate this evening.
+And the amazing Early Childhood Center (ECC) teacher Erez Kessler, will lead us in song.